gilliorem/philosophers/README.md

 In philosophers, the shared resource is the fork: a philosopher needs 2 forks to eat.
 Picture this: 2 philos sit at a *round* table. there are 2 forks. (yes they share forks... they didn't care backthen).

-If they both pick their *left* fork first in the same time, they will never be able to pick up the second fork.
+If they both pick their *left* fork first at the same time, they will never be able to pick up the second fork.

 Since it is a round table, they are facing each other: one's left fork is the right fork of the other.
 They end up waiting forever.